admonterso/rc522-rfid-stm32-read-write/README.md

 In this project was used `STM32f103cbt6` (bluePill) and [CUBEMX IDE](https://www.st.com/en/development-tools/stm32cubeide.html).
 Settings:
-- UART2 - for debbug
+- UART2 - for debug
 - SPI1 - for connecting with rc522
 - LED - PC13 as an indicator